Skip to main content

 A well-maintained heating system operates more efficiently.
 Schedule regular maintenance for your HVAC system, including cleaning or replacing air filters, checking ductwork for leaks, and ensuring that all components are in good working order.
 This not only enhances efficiency but also extends the life of your heating equipment.

-Call us at Hummingbird Heating and Cooling 315 399 9962, we’ll take good care of you.
+Call us at Hummingbird Heating, Cooling, Plumbing & Electric 315 399 9962, we’ll take good care of you.
 We Keep Comfort Humming Along!

 Take Advantage of Sunlight: